Mohamed Abdul Khalek Hassouna: Life and career

-Born in Cairo in 1898, Abdel-Khalek Hassouna was the grandson of Al-Azhar Grand Sheikh Hassouna El-Nawawi.
+Born in Cairo in 1898, Abdel-Khalek Hassouna was the grandson of Al-Azhar Grand Sheikh Hassouna El-Nawawi, who hails from the noble Hassouna family.
+He obtained a degree in law in 1921.
 Hassouna Pasha as he was later known obtained his masters and doctorate degrees in economics and political science from the University of Cambridge in 1925, where he was a member of Magdalene College.
-He was a member of the first mission sent abroad by the Ministry of Foreign Affairs.
-He served at the Egyptian embassies in Berlin, Rome, Prague and Stockholm.
+He joined the Egyptian Ministry of Foreign Affairs in 1926 and served at the Egyptian embassies in Berlin, Rome, Prague and Stockholm.

-Hassouna served as governor of Alexandria from 1942 to 1948, during which time the University of Alexandria was completed.
-He served as social affairs minister between 1949 and 1950 and then Minister of education and foreign affairs.
+Hassouna was the undersecretary of state at the Ministry of Social Affairs between 1939 and 1942.
+He served as governor of Alexandria from 1942 to 1948, during which time the University of Alexandria was completed.
+He served as social affairs minister between 1949 and 1952 and then minister of education and foreign affairs in 1952.